Zomon333/Discord-IRC-Relay-Bot/README.md

 -Once registered, the bot should relay text.

 Current commands:

 '~register' , sets default owner for that instance.
 IRC/Discord owners are separate for unique use cases.
 '~makebreakfast' , sends an egg emoji to discord so that you can make breakfast.
+'~join #channel' , allows the bot to join a new IRC channel; will relay messages from the channel to the discord, but not across other IRC channels.
+Requires console verification.